pattonsgirl/Fall2021-CEG2350/Labs/Lab02/README.md

 3. Without modifying the permissions fo the file, edit the file and add some text.

 ## Part 7 - `git` and GitHub

+You do not need to write anything in your Lab for this part, just focus on getting answers up to GitHub.

 1. On your Ubuntu system we made on AWS (Lab01), go into the folder you cloned
    **Useful Commands: `pwd, ls, cd`**